What Is The Mr. Toad Controversy? | Ride Controversy Explained

-The other major reason some guests find Mr. Toad's Wild Ride controversial is because the ride famously takes you through "hell".
+The other major reason some guests find Mr. Toad's Wild Ride controversial is that the ride famously takes you through "hell".

 Spoiler warning for Mr. Toad's Wild Ride!

-The last two ride scenes consistent of your car taking a wrong turn onto some train tracks, getting hit by a train and then arriving in a dark, fiery cave.
+The last two ride scenes consist of your car taking a wrong turn onto some train tracks, getting hit by a train, and then arriving in a dark, fiery cave.
 You quickly learn this cave might just be the underworld after coming face to face with some demons who resemble the devil.

-If this sounds quite intense - it's actually a very tame experience given the rides age and attempts to be more family friendly.
+If this sounds quite intense - it's a very tame experience given the age of the ride and attempts to be more family-friendly.
 The entire ride experience is very fun and these two scenes aren't scary at all.

 However, families still pile onto the attraction each year making it one of the most popular rides in the Fantasyland area of Disneyland.